Moravian Roots Tour

 On the way to Germany we’ll see one of the oldest Moravian churches and hike through the Chalice Rocks where the Hussites hid from religious persecution.
 In Herrnhut we’ll see what the followers of Hus created under the influence of Count Zinzendorf.
 A day trip in Germany will include stops in the historically significant Moravian towns of Niesky and Kleinwelka with a visit to the walled city of Bautzen.

 This trip is both historical and experiential as we will participate in group worship experiences commemorating many of the sites of religious importance.
-In addition to all of this history and culture, there will be ample opportunity to enjoy the food and music of Prague, one of the most beautiful cities in the world.
+It is trip that involves walking, often totaling 3-7 miles/day on cobblestone and uneven terrain.
+In addition to all of this history and culture, there will be ample opportunity to enjoy the food and culture of Prague, one of the most beautiful cities in the world.

 Moravian Seminary Leaders: